Here are some of the most unusual ones from locations around the world – all of which you can reach using our range of international parcel services.

 - Give it to charity - According to research by the Charities Aid Foundation, 67% of us give unwanted gifts to charity.
 Take your unwanted gift to a local charity shop while charities like Oxfam will sometimes do home collections.

 - Sell it online - Sites like Amazon, eBay and Gumtree are great places to put items up for sale.
-Fortunately we’ve put together a handy list of online ecommerce sites for you to check out.

 - Sell it to specialist businesses - Games can go to CEX or GamesXChange while books can be sold to sites like Fat Brain and We Buy Books.
 If you have unwanted clothes, give Depop a try.